Cost of LivingUpdated May 2026

 How does Schenectady compare to other northeast cities?

-Among northeastern cities in our database, Schenectady ranks near the middle for rent prices.
+Among northeastern cities in our database, Schenectady ranks as one of the more affordable options for rent prices.
 Nearby alternatives include Albany and Saratoga Springs.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Schenectady?